 Great Oaks Charter School – Wilmington

 The mission of Great Oaks Charter School – Wilmington (GO-WIL) is to prepare students to succeed in college.
 The purpose of the school is to give students the knowledge and values required to graduate from a competitive four-year college by delivering individualized instruction, emphasizing character development and fostering relationships with families.
-What sets GO-WIL’s approach apart from other college preparatory charter schools in their high-dosage tutoring; the Great Oaks Tutor Corp, a highly selective cadre of recent college graduates, will deliver at least two hours of individualized instruction to every student every day.
+What sets GO-WIL’s approach apart from other college preparatory charter schools is their high-dosage tutoring.
+The Great Oaks Tutor Corp, a highly selective cadre of recent college graduates, will deliver at least two hours of individualized instruction to every student every day.

-Kuumba Academy’s mission is to provide an innovative learning environment focused on the whole child, with admissions starting in Kindergarten and expanding to Seventh grade in 2014-2015.
+Kuumba Academy is a K-8 charter school with the mission to provide an innovative learning environment focused on the whole child.
 Kuumba Academy directors, staff, and parents share a core belief that parents are the primary educators of their children.
 Our parents, in partnership with teachers and administrators, believe that every child can maximize his or her learning potential given the opportunity to do so.

 Kuumba Academy was founded by Christina Cultural Arts Center, Inc., a non-profit organization with a commitment to meeting the needs of the whole child via the arts, academics, and family and community involvement.
 At Kuumba, curriculum and instruction are delivered using an innovation combination of arts and academics coupled with Expeditionary Learning.